Where are the most beautiful places in Ireland? There are so many!

 In fact, they are recognized as a UNESCO Global Geopark due to their geological importance and significance as a living landscape.

-These jaw-dropping cliffs reach up more than 700 feet high (2124 meters) and stretch over eight miles (14 kilometers) along this scenic coast.
-It’s a little challenging to articulate the sense of awe they inspire in person.
+These jaw-dropping cliffs reach up more than 700 feet high (2124 meters) and stretch over eight miles (14 kilometers) along this scenic coast, offering one of the best views in Ireland.

 The cliffs—a favorite stop for travelers road tripping Ireland’s Wild Atlantic Way—are named after an old fort, “Mothar” or “Moher”, which once stood sentry on Hag’s Head to the south.

-They’re also home to Ireland’s largest colony of sea birds.
 More than 20 species and 30,000 pairs of birds, including adorable Atlantic Puffins and razorbills, live here.

 Watching them draft the up and down currents as they soar and dip to the sea is simply mesmerizing.